 As closely as possible, the Ohio & Erie Canalway Towpath Trail follows a historic canal where mules once pulled boats from 1827 to 1913.
 Currently, about 80 miles of the trail are complete from Cleveland south to Bolivar, but it will eventually extend farther south to New Philadelphia, for a total of 110 miles.

-The Ohio & Erie Canalway Towpath Trail follows its namesake canal from Cleveland south to Zoar.
-When complete, the trail will eventually extend farther south to New Philadelphia, a total of roughly 110 miles.
-The trail itself is contained within a national heritage corridor that also includes an on-road scenic byway and the Cuyahoga Valley Scenic Railroad, which operates between Garfield Heights in Cleveland to Canton.
+The trail itself is contained within a national heritage corridor that also includes an on-road scenic byway and the Cuyahoga Valley Scenic Railroad, which operates between Cleveland and Canton.